Uncertainties in the Galactic dark matter distribution: an update: Burkert profile

 \section{Burkert profile}

 In this appendix we present the results obtained for a Burkert profile \cite{Burkert_1995}.
 The Burkert DM density profile has two free parameters: the core radius $R_c$ and the local DM density $\rho_0$.
-In the left panel of figure~\ref{fig:burkert_contours} we present the 2$\sigma$ contours in the $(R_c, \rho_0)$ plane taking into account the latest measurements of the astrophysical quantities $(R_0, V_0)$ \cite{Abuter:2018drb, Eilers+19}.
-In the right panel of the same figure, we compare the 2$\sigma$ contour obtained in this work (i.e. $\chi^2_{\rm RC}$ profiled over $V_0$, $\mathcal{M}_i$, $\langle\tau\rangle$ and $\Sigma_*$) shown in black, with that obtained in Paper I --obtained by profiling over $R_0$, $\mathcal{M}_i$, $\langle\tau\rangle$ and $\Sigma_*$-- which is shown in blue.
-Despite the reduction on uncertainties on astrophysical quantities, the minimum core size of about 5 kpc remains unaffected.
-Contrary, uncertainties on the local DM density are slightly reduced from $0.33-0.73\,{\rm GeV/cm^3}$ to $0.41-0.76\,{\rm GeV/cm^3}$.
+In the top panel of figure~\ref{fig:burkert_contours} we present the 2$\sigma$ contours in the $(R_c, \rho_0)$ plane taking into account the latest measurements of the astrophysical quantities $(R_0, V_0)$ \cite{Abuter:2018drb, Eilers+19}.
+In the bottom panel of the same figure, we compare the 2$\sigma$ contour obtained in this work (i.e. $\chi^2_{\rm RC}$ profiled over $V_0$, $\mathcal{M}_i$, $\langle\tau\rangle$ and $\Sigma_*$) shown in black, with that obtained in Paper I --obtained by profiling over $R_0$, $\mathcal{M}_i$, $\langle\tau\rangle$ and $\Sigma_*$-- which is shown in blue.
+Due to the reduction on uncertainties on astrophysical quantities, the minimum core size is reduced from 5 kpc to roughly 8 kpc.
+Furthermore, uncertainties on the local DM density are slightly reduced from $0.33-0.73\,{\rm GeV/cm^3}$ to $0.41-0.73\,{\rm GeV/cm^3}$.
 As for the gNFW case, uncertainties on our estimate of the DM distribution in the MW are dominated by our ignorance on the actual shape and weight of the baryonic component of the Galaxy.